joan31/arch-aegis/README.md

 These options are carefully chosen for:

-- 🚀 **Performance**: optimize SSD/NVMe usage and reduce unnecessary filesystem I/O with `noatime`, `ssd` and asynchronous discard.
+- 🚀 **Performance**: optimize SSD/NVMe usage and reduce unnecessary filesystem I/O with `noatime`, `ssd`, `discard=async` and a longer `commit=120` transaction interval.
 - 🗜️ **Compression**: use transparent **Zstandard compression** with `compress=zstd:3` to reduce disk usage and I/O while maintaining low CPU overhead.
 - 🔒 **Security**: apply `nodev`, `nosuid` and `noexec` only where they make sense, according to the purpose of each subvolume.
-- 🛡️ **Reliability**: use BTRFS features such as asynchronous discard to provide a balanced approach between performance, endurance and filesystem reliability.
+- 🛡️ **Reliability**: rely on BTRFS copy-on-write and filesystem consistency mechanisms while using asynchronous discard and controlled transaction commits.
 - 📸 **Snapshot efficiency**: isolate frequently changing or non-system data such as logs, cache, temporary files, VM images and game libraries from the `@` root subvolume.
 - 🔄 **System recovery**: keep the complete system state inside `@`, allowing `snapper` to create consistent system snapshots and restore the system after failed updates.
 - 🎮 **Game preservation**: isolate `/opt/games` in its own BTRFS subvolume, allowing Steam and standalone game libraries to be preserved and reused independently of the operating system during a reinstall.